careerherd logo

 Like all careers, there are pros and cons to being a financial manager.
 However, available research and polling reports indicate that most financial managers insist that the benefits of their chosen career far outweigh the costs.

-The Bureau of Labor Statistics anticipates the job outlook for financial managers will increase by 17-percent over the next eight years.
+The Bureau of Labor Statistics anticipates the job outlook for financial managers will increase by 17-percent over the next ten years.
 This projection, however, is not consistent across every industry in which financial managers are employed.
 For example, due to the fact that the majority of banking transactions are now conducted online, the need for placing financial managers at physical locations is projected to drop as more and more branches are closed and fewer new branches are opened.

 On the other hand, the increase in need for financial managers who specialize in international affairs and foreign operations is anticipated to rise.
 Financial managers specializing in investments and risk control should also expect to see a spike in their options for upward mobility.
 And finally, the financial managers who will perhaps experience the highest demand for their services are those who specialize in the direction and coordination of investments and cash assets management.